-- Cross Country BC is the top ranked division annually at the National Championships. - British Columbia is the top ranked province/territory (in the sport of cross-country skiing) at all Canada Winter Games held during the 2022-2030 planning period. - British Columbia athletes achieve a minimum of two top 20 result at the World Junior Championships annually. - British Columbia athletes achieve a minimum of one top 10 result at the World U23 Championships annually. - 35% of the members of the Senior/World Cup National Ski Team are from British Columbia (both able-bodied and para). - British Columbia athletes achieve able-bodied World Cup podium results during the 2022-2030 planning period. - British Columbia athletes achieve individual World Para Nordic Skiing Championship and Paralympic podium results during the 2022-2030 planning period.
+- Cross Country BC is the top ranked division at the National Championships. - British Columbia is the top ranked province/territory (in the sport of cross-country skiing) at the 2019 and 2023 Canada Winter Games. - A minimum of 30 (15 male; 15 female) athletes meet recognized International Performance Benchmarks for cross country skiing. - 30% of the members of the National Ski Teams are from British Columbia (both ablebodied and para). - British Columbia athletes achieve individual able-bodied World Cup podium results during the 2018-2026 planning period. - British Columbia athletes achieve individual World Para Nordic Skiing Championship and Paralympic podium results during the 2018-2026 planning period.